Leveraging AWS services for Data Transformation to Visualization

 Ø Type Select * From "review_products"."targetglue" limit 10;

 3. Fetching Data from Athena using Quick Sight: We need to create a data source in Spice and validate the connection with Athena.

 Now It will ask to choose the database stored in Athena and finally tables stored in that database.

-Summary: In this work our data has been stored in S3 bucket which is raw csv file and we want this data to be transform into parquet format using AWS Glue.
-So for that we have created an AWS Glue Crawler which will crawl all the data from S3 bucket and create a metadata catalog for it.
-Then we have added an AWS Glue ETL job which will transform our data from csv format to parquet format which is very convenient to be analyzed by Athena.
-Then we have used Amazon Athena to query our data through data catalog .
-At the end we have fetched the data from Athena to Spice Engine for visualization using Quick Sight.
-In this blog we have used these four AWS services AWS S3, Glue, Athena and Quick Sight which allow us to get the business insights faster.
+Summary: In this work our data has been stored in S3 bucket which is raw CSV file and we want this data to be transformed into Parquet format using AWS Glue.
+So for that, we have created an AWS Glue Crawler which will crawl all the data from the S3 bucket and create a metadata catalog for it.
+Then we have added an AWS Glue ETL job which will transform our data from CSV format to Parquet format which is very convenient to be analyzed by Athena.
+Then we have used Amazon Athena to query our data through data catalog.
+At the end, we have fetched the data from Athena to Spice Engine for visualization using Quick Sight.
+In this blog, we have used these four AWS services AWS S3, Glue, Athena, and Quick Sight which allow us to get the business insights faster.